The Bankrate promise

-Small insurance providers are often limited to offering insurance in specific coverage areas, whereas most large insurance providers can offer coverage to customers nationwide.
+Small insurance providers are often limited to specific coverage areas, whereas most large insurance providers offer coverage to customers in nearly every state.
 For example, Plymouth Rock offers car insurance policies in just six states, while Alfa Insurance is only available to drivers in Alabama, Georgia and Mississippi.
 Just because coverage is limited to certain areas does not mean you are not covered if you drive outside those areas, but if you move, it may mean that you need to switch your carrier.

 While large insurance carriers typically offer the most up-to-date technology, from intuitive mobile apps to websites with personalized quotes and online claims features, smaller companies may not.
-With smaller insurance companies, you may not get access to a mobile app or an online platform to report and track claims online.
-That may be fine for drivers who are comfortable with the more manual claims or quote process, but could be a deterrent for someone looking for the most advanced technology from their insurance provider.
+With smaller insurance companies, you may not get access to a mobile app or an online platform to file and track claims online.
+Smaller carriers may also not offer digitally-focused discounts like telematics programs or paperless billing.

-Car insurance rates from small insurance companies differ significantly.
-You can find cheap rates from small insurance companies may offer lower-than-average rates, but some may be significantly higher.
+Car insurance rates from small insurance companies may vary significantly.
+Some small insurance companies may offer lower-than-average rates, but some may be significantly higher.
 Some small insurance companies charge higher rates because they have a smaller customer base and less revenue.
 Larger companies may also have the advantage of spreading out financial risk over a larger number of policyholders.

-The two tables below highlight insurance premiums from some small carriers compared to average rates from five of the largest carriers by market share.
-Remember that these insurance quotes are averages based on a sample quote, so your actual rate will vary.
+The data below highlights average insurance premiums from some small carriers compared to average rates from five of the largest carriers by market share.
+Remember that these insurance quotes are averages based on a sample population, so your rates may vary.